Jebil National Park: Fauna

 The park is home to a variety of wildlife including the fennec fox, horned viper, cobra, jackal, and the barbary sheep, which are endemic to the region.
 The snakes and other reptiles live under rocks and in sandy depressions.

 Mammals

 The dorcas Gazelle Gazella dorcas (VU) and the Rhim gazelle Gazella leptoceros (EN) are both still present in the park.
 Cheetah Acinonyx jubatus (VU) once present has probably disappeared.

 Birds

 The park is classified worldwide as an Important Bird Area (TN043).
-This is the only protected location in Tunisia where the desert sparow Passer simplex has been recorded and one of only two at which the thick-billed lark Ramphocoris clotbey occurs.
+This is the only protected location in Tunisia where the desert sparrow Passer simplex has been recorded and one of only two at which the thick-billed lark Ramphocoris clotbey occurs.

 The Houbara bustard Chlamydotis undulata, very rare in Tunisia and in the Vulnerable category worldwide has been found to be nesting only within the enclosed area of the Park, indicating the importance Jebil national Park for the conservation of this bird.

 Threats

-The main threat to the site is poaching (of gazelles Gazella, of sandgrouse Pterocles and of the Houbara bustard Chlamydotis undulata).
+The main threat to the site is poaching (of gazelles Gazella, of sandgrouse Pterocles and of the African houbara bustard Chlamydotis undulata).